 - They then throw the ball of string to another student, keeping hold of one end.

 - Once every student has had a turn, the class has created a large spider’s web.

 - The students must then work together to untangle to the web and recreate the original ball of string.

-Getting to know your students takes time.
-However, it is important to give your students a chance to tell you a little bit about themselves as part of your back to school activities.
+It is important to give your students a chance to tell you about themselves as part of your back to school activities.
 For a brilliant back to school activity for upper years students, download our Writing an Autobiographical Poem Worksheet.
-Your students will relish the opportunity to tell you about themselves and to express themselves through poetry.

 Remember our mantra – connection not content.
 Don’t get too heavy on the outcome, just view the activity as an opportunity to get to know your students.
 You could also use this activity as a baseline writing sample.